zlish12/aws-inventory/README.rst

 AWS EC2 export tool built with python.
-Useful to get summarized information on AWS EC2 and VPC.
+Useful to get summarized information on AWS EC2, IAM, S3, and VPC.
 The tool by default produces a report that can easily be read from a terminal, but it can also be used produce a tab separated output report that can be viewed in an excel spreadsheet.
-This can be used by running the command followed by --xlsx.
+This can be used by running the command followed by --xlsx --file_name <filename>.xlsx and information will be stored in excel file.

 Install
 ==========